twistedtwig/AutoValidator/README.md

 You only need to create one instance of the mapper, its configuration and the factory.
 Then use the factory instance to create new instances of the validator as required.

+For the basic Validator, validations occur as that line of code executes.
+For Generic Validators the expressions are stored and only executed when `.Validate()` is called.

 For further information about [configuration and setup](https://github.com/twistedtwig/AutoValidator/wiki/Mapper-Configuration-Setup)